paquiteau/hydra-callbacks/README.md

 ## Usage

-In your hydra root config file add the following:
+In your hydra root config file add the following, or analoguous:

 ``` yaml
 hydra: